 Keratin is the strongest protein in our skin.
 It’s also dominant in our hair and nails.
 Keratin is what forms the rigidity of our skin.

 Skin Colour is created by special cells called melanocytes, which produce the pigment melanin.
 Melanocytes are located in the epidermis.

-A case study shows how aloe helps to improve elasticity and wrinkles when taken orally
+A case study shows how aloe helps to improve elasticity and reduce wrinkles when taken orally:

 In the Annals of Dermatology; study shows where healthy women over the age of forty-five were given two oral doses of aloe vera gel; a low dose of 1,200 mg which is less than a quarter of a teaspoon and a high dose of 3,600 mg which is less than half of a teaspoon.
 The clinical signs and biochemical changes measured by the researchers before and after the aloe was taken, found that the aloe gel significantly reduced wrinkles and improve elasticity in the photo-aged human skin.

 Aloe vera has 75 active components.
 The clear inner gel of a freshly cut aloe leaf contains these components of which 99% is water and the other 1% is made up of glucomannans, amino acids, lipids, sterols, and vitamins.
 The vitamins are:

 - A (beta-carotene)

 - vitamin B12, folic acid, and choline

 Antioxidants are essential for neutralizing free radicals which are unstable molecules causing harm to skin cells which in turn can cause the signs of ageing.
 The body cannot store many of these vitamins; so we need to constantly top them up from the food we eat.

 The effect of aloe on the skin and in aloe skincare products